Tag Archives: Credential

 -Path <string[]>

-Specifies the path to the item whose properties are being removed.
+Specifies a path to the items being removed.
 Wildcards are permitted.
+The parameter name (“-Path“) is optional.

 Required? true